Gadiguibou/advent-of-code-2021/README.md

 - **Day 1**: [OCaml](https://github.com/Gadiguibou/advent-of-code-2021/tree/main/day_01)
 - **Day 2**: [C](https://github.com/Gadiguibou/advent-of-code-2021/tree/main/day_02) and [Scratch](https://github.com/Gadiguibou/advent-of-code-2021/tree/main/day_02_scratch)
-- **Day 3**: I tried to use Forth but didn't have the time to get familiar enough with it to write a solution for the challenge on the same day.
-I ended up using [Java](https://github.com/Gadiguibou/advent-of-code-2021/tree/main/day_03).
+- **Day 3**: [Java](https://github.com/Gadiguibou/advent-of-code-2021/tree/main/day_03) - I tried to use Forth but didn't have the time to get familiar enough with it to write a solution for the challenge on the same day.
+I ended up using .
-- **Day 4**: [Haskell](https://github.com/Gadiguibou/advent-of-code-2021/tree/main/day_04) (I had a lot of fun completing this day!
-Haskell is a really nice language to work with :) )
+- **Day 4**: [Haskell](https://github.com/Gadiguibou/advent-of-code-2021/tree/main/day_04) - I had a lot of fun completing this day!
+Haskell is a really nice language to work with :)